pmacn/blogsource/src/documents/posts/the-a-hole-lane.html.md

 ```

 I moved to a new town a few years back and within the first couple of weeks I came upon what I came to call the A-hole lane.

  Picture an intersection with two lanes going your direction; Then shortly after the intersection the right lane ends and has to merge into the left lane.
-My immediate reaction to this was that anyone who came up in the right hand lane was a jerk.<!-- read more -->
+My first reaction to this was that anyone going in the right hand lane was a jerk.<!-- read more -->

 This was an intersection where you might sit through a few light changes (which is quite rare in a smaller town) and going through the right lane usually meant you didn’t have to.
 You would also pass quite a lot of people.